NoSleepTillLambos/TheNaughtySailor/README.md

 #### Above And Beyond

-Going above and beyond the brief
+**Going above and beyond the brief**

 <!-- what did you learn outside of the classroom and implement into your project-->

 - Search functionality
+- Comment section where users can visit the individual entries and leave comments on their fellow competitors drinks
 - Google login and verification (todo)
+- Lottie animations

 ### Future Implementation